asweet-confluent/peeper/README.md

-# GitHub Notifications - TypeScript Edition
+# Peeper - GitHub Notifications

-A comprehensive Electron application for managing GitHub notifications with powerful filtering and desktop notification capabilities, now built with TypeScript for enhanced type safety and developer experience.
+A comprehensive Electron application for managing GitHub notifications with powerful filtering and desktop notification capabilities, built with TypeScript for enhanced type safety and developer experience.

 ## 🚀 Features